I’m writing this autobiography of Kim’s and my marriage as we approach our 20th Anniversary on May 10th. This post focuses on our 7 years in Florida.

 We enjoyed another year of visiting the parks in Orlando.
 Our school district would frequently send groups of students to the Disney parks and Seaworld.
 Chaperones could get into the parks for a greatly reduced price.
 Of course, Kim and I had to do our duty as responsible parents.
 We went to the parks often and made some great memories with our sons and their friends.

 I developed a love for biking!
 I had an old mountain bike that was collecting dust in Kentucky.
 But, in Florida, I put hundreds of miles on the tires.
 Florida has spent many dollars converting old, abandoned railroad tracks to walking / biking trails (Rails to Trails).
 One of the trails, the Withlacoochie State Trail, started a few miles east of Brooksville and traveled 46 miles north.
-I loved biking north on adrenaline and biking back on pride (there was no way I would call Kim to pick me up because I was too exhausted!).
+I loved biking north on adrenaline and biking back on pride (there was no way I would call Kim to ask her to pick me up because I was too exhausted!).
 I increased my mileage until I was doing 50-60 miles at a time – on that old mountain bike!
 The exhausting and yet euphoric feeling after going on such a long bike ride to de-stress is something I greatly miss!

 If I remember correctly, this was the year that I began volunteering at Jericho Road Ministries.
 The staff and the guys they were helping were special.
 Most of the guys had either previously been on the streets or in jail.
 Jericho Road provided them with a place to stay and training to help get them back into society and into the workforce.
 I continued helping out with Jericho Road until I left Florida in 2013.
 I still maintain connections with some of the guys I got to know and serve at Jericho Road.